digris/doc-openbroadcast-platform/source/application/library/labels/index.rst

 .. figure:: ../img/library-page-nav-menu-labels.png

-Note also that search results are paginated (24 items per page).
-You can use the pagination controls above the list to navigate through the results pages.
+Note that search results are paginated (24 items per page).
+You can use the pagination controls above the list to navigate the results pages.

 Sorting the list
 ================